 Through the challenging, inquiry-based, student-centered, globally-minded framework of the International Baccalaureate, we develop well-rounded, critical thinkers and global citizens who think and see the world differently.
 The IB plays an integral part in fulfilling ISDenver’s mission, and in developing compassionate and curious global citizens.

-ISDenver uses the IB as a framework for delivering our curriculum in a language immersion setting - currently as we go through the Primary Years Programme (PYP) authorization process, and in our fully authorized Middle Years Programme in our Middle School (G6-G8).
+ISDenver uses the IB as a framework for delivering our curriculum in a language immersion setting - through our fully authorized Primary Years Programme (PYP) for ECE-Grade 5, and in our fully authorized Middle Years Programme in our Middle School (G6-G8).

-International School of Denver is a candidate school* for the International Baccalaureate (IB) Primary Years Programme and pursuing authorization as an IB World School.
+International School of Denver is a fully authorized IB World School as of Fall of 2022*.
 IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.**

 *Only schools authorized by the International Baccalaureate can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme or the Career-related Programme (CP).
 Candidate status gives no guarantee that authorization will be granted.
 For further information about the IB and its programmes, visit www.ibo.org.